Restoration of Rockefeller’s E.M. Skinner

 During the mid-1970s, much of the original Skinner pipework was removed and sold off to make way for Baroque additions to the organ, and a limited amount of mechanical work was performed.
 Over the following decades the organ gradually deteriorated due to numerous water leaks and lack of sufficient funding to maintain its aging reservoirs and windchests.

-In 2001, a decision was made to shut the organ down temporarily, and to rent a temporary electronic organ in order for the Chapel’s music program to continue while major funding was sought for a complete restoration of the instrument.
+In 2001, a decision was made to shut the organ down temporarily, and to rent a mobile electronic organ in order for the Chapel’s music program to continue while major funding was sought for a complete restoration of the instrument.

 A birthday gift to President Don Randel

 In 2005, then-University President and musicologist Don Michael Randel declared the restoration of both the organ and carillon a priority.
 Later that year trustees and friends of the University presented him with a 65th birthday token of $1.6 million towards the renovations in his honor, a fund which eventually totaled $2.3 million.
 The campaign stewarded by Ron Schiller, Matthew Dean, Tom Weisflog, Wylie Crawford, and James Kallembach yielded the complete restoration of both instruments, with a new Randel State Trumpet stop on the Skinner organ, endowed funds for student scholars, and a re-dedicatory concert featuring a commission from William Bolcom.